-- Protecting children from maltreatment - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes
+- o Providing help and support to meet the needs of children as soon as problems emerge - o Protecting children from maltreatment, whether that is within or outside the home, including online - o Preventing the impairment of children's mental and physical health or development. - Making sure that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes